 Changes in familiar activities, places or people can make us all feel anxious.
 Children and teenagers with autism spectrum disorder (ASD) can find these things particularly stressful.
-You can help by planning ahead and preparing your child for changes to everyday routines and activities.
+You can help by planning and preparing your child for changes to everyday routines and activities.

-Change and children with autism spectrum disorder
+Changing routines and your child with autism spectrum disorder

 Common changes or new situations might include: